haosulab/ManiSkill/docs/source/contributing/tasks.md

 ## Task Card

-Similar to how datasets and tasks can have associated cards describing them in detail, tasks also have "cards" that describe in sufficient detail for users to then use without having to dive into the code, wait for RL to work etc.
+Similar to how datasets and models can have associated cards describing them in detail, tasks also have "cards" that describe in sufficient detail for users to then use without having to dive into the code, wait for RL to work etc.

 The task card must contain the following
 - Tags/badges describing whether this task supports dense rewards and/or requires additional asset downloading